deniskrumko/mold/README.md

 </html>
 ```

-Create an instance with config specifying the path to the layout file.
+An instance can be created with config specifying the path to the layout file.

 ```go
 config := mold.Config{